mcarbonneaux/vagrant-kubeadm-cluster-mca/README.md

 # To create simple web pod (nginx) with loadbalancer dsr

-The k8s cluster are already configured to support loadbalancer type.
+The k8s cluster are already configured to support `LoadBalancer` type.

-You need juste to create pod with loadbalancer type.
+You need juste to create pod with `LoadBalancer` type.

 - https://docs.cilium.io/en/v1.10/gettingstarted/bgp/#create-loadbalancer-and-backend-pods